AcumenNations/Best_Seller_Story_Teller/master_story.md

 shelves of crystalline tablets, each inscribed with lines of glowing script.
 The shelves floated, shifting positions in response to Seraphel's gestures.
-At the center of the chamber hovered a sphere of water similar to the one that had brought Lysandra to Atlantis, but within it swirled images—scenes from history playing out in liquid form.
+At the center of the chamber hovered a sphere of water similar to the one that had brought Lysandra to Atlantis, but within it swirled images scenes from history playing out in liquid form.
 "The Archive holds our collective memory," Seraphel said.
 "Every song, every invention, every mistake.
 The Memory Harp will allow you to access what you need."
 Lysandra raised the harp, and the sphere responded, a tendril of water extending to touch the crystal strings.
 The room filled with music as images coalesced: the forging of the Bridge, the debates of the council, the moment the cataclysm began.
-Among them, a darker scene appeared—figures cloaked in shadows, their wings tarnished, chanting discordant notes that fractured the harmony around them.
+Among them, a darker scene appeared figures cloaked in shadows, their wings tarnished, chanting discordant notes that fractured the harmony around them.
 "Who are they?"
 Lysandra asked.
 "The Discordant," Seraphel said, his voice grave.
 "A faction that sought to weaponize our technology.
 They believed the Choir should guide humanity through